 While this might seem like a lucrative offer, clothes will not pay for your food or rent at the end of the month.
 Professional models also have hard sometimes.

-Only once a professional model has built her standing in the industry, is she given gifts from designers every once in a while, since it can mean publicity for the brand.
+Only once a professional model makes her standing in the industry, is she given gifts from designers every once in a while, since it can mean publicity for the brand.

 Myth 11- All beauty, no brains: